Term Sheet Negotiation: Structure Over Valuation

 The "Pre-Money" Trap

 Investors often want a 10-15% option pool created before they invest.
-This dilutes founders only—not the new investor.
+This dilutes founders only--not the new investor.
+The mechanics are subtle but significant: if the option pool is included in the pre-money valuation, the effective price per share for existing shareholders is lower than the headline valuation suggests.

 How to Push Back